wp-plugins/elastic-theme-editor/readme.txt

 = What's a theme engine? =

-* A theme engine is the system through which a WordPress page is loaded.
+* A theme engine is a theme or plugin that changes the way WordPress renders themes.
+The difference is that the theme engine controls how the page is loaded, not how it looks.
 * The default theme engine consists of the [template heirarchy](http://codex.wordpress.org/Template_Hierarchy "Default WordPress template hierarchy"), header.php, footer.php, comments.php, and more.
 The Elastic theme engine is **very similar to the default WordPress theme engine**, with the major exception that templates are based on modules instead of pages.

 = What are the goals of the Elastic theme engine? =